DaveThw/EosRemote/README.md

-# EOSRemote
+# EosRemote
-Web-based remote control app for ETC EOS lighting desks
+Web App for OSC-based remote control of ETC Eos/Ion lighting desks, via a Raspberry Pi.

-To see how it currently looks (offline), see here: https://davethw.github.io/EOSRemote/.
+To see how it currently looks (offline), see here: https://davethw.github.io/EosRemote/.